wvinson43/wvinson43/README.md

 ## Hi there !  **I am Wes Vinson.**

-I am also learning about how to contribute more widely via open source projects.
+I am learning about how to contribute more widely via open source projects.
 I'm looking to **collaborate** on projects.
 I am always on the lookout for ways to **network** with others on the same paths.

 ## Github Language Stats